-Meat Market Miami Beach – not only for carnivores
+Meat Market Miami Beach – carnivores?

 In the middle of flashy Lincoln Road the owners of the long-running restaurant Touch have founded a restaurant you may think serves only meat.
 The former Pacific Time dining room has been turned into a stylish venue that is perfect for a dinner if you are about to continue the evening on any of the nightclubs nearby.